amenti4k/amenti4k.github.io/_posts/2025-08-15-Compute-Is-Labor-AI-Native-Operator-PE.md

 If that sounds more like an organism than a tool, that's because it is.

-We've learned this the hard way in procurement.
+<span class="marginnote">This is a builder's confession.
+The "configuration jungle" is what every enterprise software team builds before they realize the complexity is the bug, not the feature.
+We spent months adding rules before we understood we should have been subtracting them.</span>We've learned this the hard way in procurement.
 Early on, we tried to brute-force our way to full autonomy: hundreds of hand-tuned configuration rules, endless if/then branches, nested exceptions, special cases for every customer.
 It worked, until it didn't.
 Context slipped through the cracks.
 Edge cases multiplied.
 The whole thing turned into a fragile jungle of assumptions.

 When we flipped it, letting the AI orchestrate rather than assist, the jungle started to dissolve.
 But we didn't go straight to 100% automation.
 We built an orchestration harness instead: route work by confidence, clarify missing context automatically, escalate high-impact uncertainty to humans, and, critically, fold human corrections back into the system.